lucasjoliveau/doc/en/applications/inventory_and_mrp/inventory/warehouses_storage/advanced_operations_warehouse/wave_transfers.md

 To handle orders of a specific product category, or fetch products that are at the same location, wave transfers are the ideal method.

-In Odoo, wave transfers are actually batch transfers with an extra step: transfers are split before being grouped in a batch.
+In Konvergo ERP, wave transfers are actually batch transfers with an extra step: transfers are split before being grouped in a batch.

 ## Configuration

-Before a wave transfer can be created, the Batch Transfers and Wave Transfers options must be activated.
+Before a wave transfer can be created, the **Batch Transfers** and **Wave Transfers** options must be activated.

 First, go to Inventory ‣ Configuration ‣ Settings.
-In the Operations section, enable Batch Transfers and Wave Transfers.
-Then, click Save to apply the settings.
+In the **Operations** section, enable **Batch Transfers** and **Wave Transfers**.
+Then, click **Save** to apply the settings.

-![View of Odoo Inventory app settings to enable the wave transfers option.](../../../../../_images/wave-transfers-setting.png)
+![View of Konvergo ERP Inventory app settings to enable the wave transfers option.](../../../../../_images/wave-transfers-setting.png)

 ## Add products to a wave